1958 FAI Cup final: Background

+The two sides' four previous meetings that season had seen two heavy defeats for Dundalk, followed by two victories.
 Dundalk had finished eighth in the League and seventh in the Shield, during what was a lean time in the club's history.
 They were playing in their seventh FAI Cup final, having won the previous three - most recently in 1952, which was also the last time they had won a trophy to that point.
 To reach the final they had defeated Cork Hibernians (1–0), Limerick in the next round (3–0 in a replay following a 0–0 draw), and Shelbourne in the semi-final (1–0).